 Cookies are small text files that may be sent to and registered on your computer by the websites you visit, to then be re-sent to those same sites when you visit them again.
 It is due to these cookies that those websites can “remember” your actions and preferences (e.g., login data, language, font size, other display settings, etc.), so that you do not need to configure them again when you next visit the website, or when you change pages within a website.

 When browsing a website, you may also receive cookies from websites or web servers other than the website being visited (i.e., “third-party cookies”).

-There are various types of cookies, depending on their characteristics and functions, which may be stored on your computer for different periods of time: “session cookies”, which are automatically deleted when you close your browser, and “persistent cookies”, which will remain on your device until their pre-set expiration period passes.
+There are different types of cookies, depending on their characteristics and functions, which may be stored on your computer for different periods: “session cookies”, which are automatically deleted when you close your browser, and “persistent cookies”, which will remain on your device until their pre-set expiration period passes.

 On the other hand, “profiling cookies” – i.e., cookies used to create profiles on users and to send advertising messages in line with the preferences revealed by users while browsing websites – typically require specific consent from users, although this may vary according to the applicable law.

-The Website use the following types of cookies:
+The Website uses the following types of cookies:

-- Functional cookies, which are used to activate specific Website functions and to configure the Website according to your choices (e.g., language), in order to improve your experience.
+Functional cookies, which are used to activate specific Website functions and to configure the Website according to your choices (e.g., language), to improve your experience.

-In detail, the cookies present on the Group’s Websites are as follows:
+In detail, the cookies present on our Website are as follows:

 |Technical name||Cookie type, function and purpose||Expires after|